The role of cohomology in quantum computation with magic states: Wigner functions from operator bases

 \section{Wigner functions from operator bases}

 In this section we define the Wigner functions we are concerned with in this paper, namely Wigner functions based on operator bases, and derive elementary properties of them.
+Simultaneously, we also define matching effect functions.
 This lays the groundwork for Sections~\ref{CliCov} and \ref{PRPM}, where we discuss Clifford covariance of Wigner functions and positive representation of Pauli measurement, respectively.

+Quasiprobability functions derived from operator bases are a natural choice: the original Wigner function \cite{Wigner1932}, its finite-dimensional adaptions \cite{Woott}, and thereof in particular Gross' Wigner function in odd dimension \cite{GrossThesis,Gross2006} are all of this form\footnote{Note that in the infinite-dimensional case of the original Wigner function, the set of phase point operators is not a basis in the standard sense, i.e., it is not a Hamel basis, but it is a Hilbert basis for the ambient space that the density operators live in viewed as an inner product space (see e.g. Ref.~\cite[\S9]{Roman2008} for details on this distinction).
+In finite dimensions there is no such distinction.}.

+We remark that, for even local dimension $d=2$, if we move beyond operator bases and admit non-unique probability functions defined on larger (generalized) phase spaces then Theorem~\ref{Start} is known to extend \cite{RoM,QuWi19}.
+However, moving into this territory, we also meet {\em{probability}} functions that represent universal QCM \cite{ZurelRaussendorf2020}.
+No negativity is needed, neither in the states nor the operations!
+For those scenarios, since negativity never occurs, it cannot be a precondition for speedup.

-Our results refer to the following, more specific formulations of the SW criteria: \begin{itemize} \item[\hypertarget{OB}{(OB)}]{For any quantum state $\rho$, a corresponding Wigner function $W_\rho$ satisfies
+Quasiprobability functions derived from operator bases represent a calmer and more standard scenario, and therefore we settle their case here.
+For the remainder of this paper, we impose the condition \begin{itemize} \item[\hypertarget{OB}{(OB)}]{For any linear operator $Y$, a corresponding Wigner function $W_Y$ satisfies